kostDev/6502-emulator-UA/README.md

 ```
 Usage

-To start using the emulator, simply include the emulator.js file in your project and create an instance of the Emulator class:
+To start using the emulator, simply include the js folder files in your project and create an instance of the CPU class, as example:

 ```js
 import Memory from "./memory";